jj-schultz/montagerizer/README.md

    The command prints progress bars while it resizes images, aligns beats (unless `--disable-beat-grid` is set), and finally writes the MP4 to the location you chose.

 ## Full Documentation
-Everything MontageMaker does is controlled by command-line switches.
+Everything Montagerizer does is controlled by command-line switches.
 Use this section as a quick reference when you need to fine-tune pacing or troubleshoot a run.

 ### Input & Output
 - **`--images-short-dir`** (default `./files/images_short`): Folder for quick-hit filler photos and videos.
 Keep at least a few files here so gaps can be filled.
 Videos are automatically trimmed to fit their assigned duration and have audio stripped.